 In Homeopathic treatment for prostatitis, we aim at treating the person who is suffering from the disease rather than treating the diseased organ.
 We don’t believe in treating individual organs separately because all the organs, tissues, and cells in the human body are interlinked to each other.
 Thus, if we treat the patient as a whole entity and treat the disturbance at its root level then all the affections of individual organs will be treated.
 ‘Treat the patient, not the disease’ needs to be the motto.

 In homeopathic treatment, along with the common symptoms of the disease, the minute details of the patient’s characteristics are also taken into consideration.
 Thus, we study the patient as a whole considering the different aspects of the patient.
 This is called the totalistic approach.

 According to classical Homeopathic treatment, we believe in constitutional prescribing.
 No two individuals are the same and, therefore, no two individuals will experience the same disease in the same way.
 Every individual experiences the same disease in its unique ways and responds accordingly.
-Thus, this calls for an individual case study of every patient of prostatitis.
+Thus, this calls for an individual case study of every patient with prostatitis.
 There is no specific remedy for prostatitis which can be given to all patients of prostatitis.
 Homeopathic treatment is a customized treatment that should be planned according to the individual patient’s constitution.

-Every case of prostatitis should be studied in detail taking into consideration the extent of the disease, age, physical constitution, other associated diseases, the emotional and mental sphere of the patient and also his peculiar tendencies, psychological factors, personality patterns, and genetic dispositions.
+Every case of prostatitis should be studied in detail taking into consideration the extent of the disease, age, physical constitution, other associated diseases, the emotional and mental sphere of the patient, and also his peculiar tendencies, psychological factors, personality patterns, and genetic dispositions.